 How to Become a Professional Writer: Step-by-Step Career Guide

 Learn how to become a professional writer.
-Research the job duties and the education requirements and find out how to start a writing career.
+Research the job duties and the education and training requirements and find out how to start a writing career.

 |Degree Level||Bachelor's degree is preferred by many employers|

 |Degree Field||English, journalism, communications or another relevant field|

 |Experience||Little experience for entry-level positions; 1-5 years experience for technical writers|